 Applying to the History Graduate Programs

 Candidates requesting consideration for admission to the MA or PhD program in History must complete the online application through the MSU Graduate Admissions Website.
 The application consists of a standarized form and processing fee required by the university.
-You can complete the standardized form online on the Division of Graduate Education homepage by clicking Here.
+You can complete the standardized form online through The Graduate School.

 In addition, students must submit the following application materials directly to the History Department, including: